clemgoub/TE-Aid/README.md

 The consensus size, number of fragments (hits) and full length copies (according to user-defined threshold) are automatically printed on the graph.
 If any ORFs and protein hits are found, their locations relative to the consensus are printed in the `stdout`

+TE-Aid has been tested on MacOSX (shell, sh, zsh) and Linux (shell, sh)
 support: click the "issues" tab on github or [email me](mailto:goubert.clement@gmail.com)

 **TE-Aid** comes from `consensus2genome` that is now deprecated